houzhenggang/HUA-JI-YOU/README.md

 Then enter a number to choose a mode to do some interesting snake operate.

 ***Attention: if you don't know how to get your MAC, enter this in command line: `$ ip a`, then you can find your device's MAC and IP address.***

+**But, this tool can't modify HTTPS data, so if he visit website using HTTPS encryption, nothing will change.**

 ![](/HUAJI.jpg)